-Self-taught composer, critic and pianist Kaikhosru Shapurji Sorabji was born in Chingford, England of a Parsi father and (so it has been said) a Spanish-Sicilian mother on 14 August 1892.
+Self-taught composer, critic and pianist Kaikhosru Shapurji Sorabji was born in Chingford, England of a Parsi father and an English mother on 14 August 1892.
 He was a close friend and confidant of the English composer Philip Heseltine (Peter Warlock).

-Preferring silence to bad performances, Sorabji took the unusual step of prohibiting unauthorised public performances of his works, which include symphonies, organ symphonies, piano concertos, and much other piano music including the monumental Opus Clavicembalisticum (1929-30) [listen], a work which takes nearly five hours to perform.
+Preferring silence to bad performances, Sorabji took the unusual step of prohibiting unauthorised public performances of his works, which include symphonies, organ symphonies, piano concertos, and much other piano music including the monumental Opus Clavicembalisticum (1929-30), a work which takes nearly five hours to perform.